SynthstromAudible/DelugeWeb/catnip/README.md

 If you don't call stop(), the STimer destructor will.
 This might be right after creation due to C++ optimization.

-The RTrace stopwatch generates a special log entry with both start time and duration in one event.
+The RTimer stopwatch generates a special log entry with both start time and duration in one event.

-You can reset RTrace to get a new starting time without creating a new object.
+You can reset RTimer to get a new starting time without creating a new object.

 sdt.stop(char *str );